finbourne/lusid-sdk-java/sdk/docs/CalendarsApi.md

     CalendarsApi apiInstance = new CalendarsApi(defaultClient);
     String scope = "scope_example"; // String | Scope of the calendars
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The AsAt datetime at which to retrieve the calendars String page = "page_example"; // String | The pagination token to use to continue listing calendars from a previous call to list calendars.
 This value is returned from the previous call.
 If a pagination token is provided the sortBy, filter, and asAt fields   must not have changed since the original request.
-Also, if set, a start value cannot be provided.
-    Integer start = 56; // Integer | When paginating, skip this number of results.
     Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many.
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the \"Calendar\" domain to decorate onto the calendar,    These take the format {domain}/{scope}/{code} e.g. \"Calendar/System/Name\".
     String filter = "filter_example"; // String | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.